Legio X Fretensis: Later history

 In 193, the legion supported Pescennius Niger against Septimius Severus, and was possibly involved in a local struggle between Jews and Samaritans.
 The legion was still in Jerusalem at the time of Caracalla (r.
 211–217) or Elagabalus (r.
 218–222).

 Under Gallienus (r.
 253–268), another vexillation of Fretensis was drawn to fight in the war against the Gallic Empire.
 However, that unit defected to the other side.

-The legion moved to Aila (close to modern Aqaba), probably during Diocletian's reforms (around 300), and is recorded as still camping there at the time of the compilation of the Notitia Dignitatum in the 390s, when it is reported serving under the Dux Palaestinae.
-The legion would be replaced by a Moorish cavalry unit from the Legio I Illyricorum.
+The legion moved to Aila, close to modern Aqaba, probably during Diocletian's reforms around 300, and is recorded as still camping there at the time of the compilation of the Notitia Dignitatum in the 390s, when it is reported serving under the Dux Palaestinae.
+The legion was replaced by a Moorish cavalry unit from the Legio I Illyricorum.